iamjustinkern/Analog-to-MIDI-Synth/README.md

 Bela:
 The Bela board first reads in the audio buffer from the mic input.
-From there, I perform the envelope-follower calculation to determine an appropriate threshold for activating the OSC message.
-When computing the Yin algorithm, I created a 2048-sample window so it has time to run.
+From there, it performs the envelope-follower calculation to determine an appropriate threshold for activating the OSC message.
+When computing the Yin algorithm, it uses a 2048-sample window so that it has time to run.
 From there, I make copies of the calculated envelope window buffer.
 These copies are used by the threads in the worker function.
 The worker function is what calculates the frequency using the Yin algorithm.
 If the envelope meets the threshold and the frequency is not 0, the MIDI note/velocity is calculated and sent over